hillc255/TennisScore/README.md

 ## Synopsis

-TennisScore is an eAndroid app to count points in a tennis match.
+TennisScore is an Android app to count points in a tennis match.

 ## Code Example